Helperbird/website/src/pages/help/how-to-use-the-helperbird-pdf-support.md

 **Step 4:** The Immersive reader will open.

 **Step 5:** You can now access the amazing Immersive reader by Microsoft features.

+## Video Tutorial

+- Coming soon.

+## Need more help?

+If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.